aroles/biol210/README.md

 Email: <aroles@oberlin.edu>

 ### Drop-In Student Hours
-MTW 2:00-3:30pm, or email for appointment.
-[Sign up for student hours here.](https://calendar.app.google/QpTarPNUDy71jZ948)
+Mon, Tue 2:00-3:30pm or Thu 1:30-3:00pm, or email for appointment.
+You can drop in or [sign up for student hours here.](https://calendar.app.google/QpTarPNUDy71jZ948)

 Student Hours are times that I have set aside specifically to meet with students.
 I will be in my office and available – you can sign up for a slot on my gcal or just stop by and give the door a knock!
 You can drop in by yourself or bring friends; you may have specific questions or just want to say hi – any reason is good enough.
 If you aren't available during these intervals, I'm happy to find another time that works -- just email me with some times you are available.

 ## Lecture Class Meetings
-MWF 9:00-9:50 am in King 123.
+MWF 9:00-9:50 am in Science Center A154.

-Enrollment in both 210 lecture and 211 lab are required of all students.
-All lab sections meet 1:30-4:20 pm in SCTR K119.
+Enrollment in both 210 lecture and 211 lab (separate 2 credit course) are required of all students.
+All lab sections (Tue and Wed) meet 1:30-4:20 pm in SCTR K119.
 More information will be provided in your first meeting of BIOL 211.

 ## Course Description
 This course provides biology majors and others with an integrated introduction to key biological principles of genetics, ecology, and evolution, including principles of inheritance, structure and expression of genes, and gene-phenotype relationships, selection, drift, sources of variation, and patterns of diversity, as well as factors and processes governing biotic and abiotic interactions that influence distribution and abundance of organisms.
 Students must register for both the lecture and laboratory (BIOL 211) concurrently.
 Prerequisite(s): BIOL 100.